Frequently Asked Questions

 International Law Weekend (ILW) is a three-day conference featuring presentations on a wide range of international law issues and developments of current importance.
 One of the premier international law conferences of the fall season, it is hosted annually by the American Branch of the International Law Association (ABILA) in New York City.
 ILW includes several major addresses and plenary panels and 35 substantive panels on a wide range of public and private international law topics.
 To learn more about this conference, visit our website.

-The theme for ILW 2023 is Beyond International Law, as follows:
+The theme for ILW 2023 was Beyond International Law, as follows:

 International law is at a crossroads.
 While there have been many successes, the system’s shortcomings still remain visible, exposed by prolonged armed conflicts, a lack of accountability for atrocities, a global pandemic followed by an economic downturn, and entrenched economic and social inequalities exacerbated by the disastrous effects of climate change.
 The time is ripe for the international legal community to consider what lies beyond current international law.
 If existing legal solutions fall short, how can international lawyers and leaders effectively harness their creativity to tackle the complex challenges of today?
 How does international law interface with other disciplines that also seek to promote peace and equality, such as domestic law, diplomacy, trade, social change movements, and global solidarity initiatives?
 How can international law adapt to become more effective in responding to the world’s shifting crises?
 ILW 2023 encourages participants to think beyond international law.

-ILW 2023 will explore these issues through a diverse set of engaging and provocative panels, plenary sessions, and keynote addresses.
-Each time slot will include a broad array of both public international law and private international law topics.
+ILW 2023 explored these issues through a diverse set of engaging and provocative panels, plenary sessions, and keynote addresses.
+Each time slot included a broad array of both public international law and private international law topics.

 How do I submit a proposed panel for inclusion in the program?

-The ILW Organizing Committee invited panel proposals to be submitted online by May 1, 2023.
+The ILW Organizing Committee invited panel proposals to be submitted by the public by May 1, 2023.

-How much does it cost to attend ILW?
+How much did it cost to attend ILW?

 Is ILW free for students?

-Yes, ILW is free for students who can demonstrate that they are currently enrolled in a degree program.
+Yes.
+ILW is always free for students who can demonstrate that they are currently enrolled in a degree program.
 As a reminder, student membership in the American Branch of the International Law Association is always free.
 View our membership page for more information.

 Why does it cost more to register for non-members?

 Membership in the American Branch comes with many benefits, including participation in ABILA and ILA Committees, mentoring opportunities, and reduced rates on regional and national conferences like ILW.
-We are offering a special bundle rate to non-member conference participants who can register for the conference and become an American Branch member through December 31, 2024 for the low price of $150.
-This is a savings of $120-145.
+We offered a special bundle rate to non-member conference participants who can register for the conference and become an American Branch member through December 31, 2024 for the low price of $150.
+This was a savings of $120-145.

 Can I apply for a fee waiver for financial hardship?

-If you have any other questions about ILW 2023, please email [email protected]
+If you have any other questions about ILW, please email [email protected]

 Organizing Committee Members ILW 2023